sourav11b/Custom_LBP/README.md

 this is an example Java repo on demonstatring how to use a custom load balancer with Datastax java driver version 4.9

-**Please not this is locally tested only for prepared statements on a single table- this is, by no means, a production ready code.**
+**Please note that this is dev tested only for prepared statements on a single table- this is, by no means, a production ready code.**

 # setup